Student Allowances Summed Up

 But it can also be an expensive one – especially if you’re flatting, unable to earn much while studying or have to travel far to get to classes.

-So it’s no surprise some students find it a real struggle to keep on top of basic living expenses such as rent, groceries and transport while studying.
+So it’s no surprise many students find it a real struggle to keep on top of basic living expenses such as rent, groceries and transport while studying.
 To help with these living costs, the government offers weekly payments known as student allowances.
 The best thing about this money is that, unlike student loans, you don’t have to pay it back.

 Sounds like a pretty sweet deal, right?
 However, not everyone qualifies for (or needs) a student allowance.